schleepyfr/schleepyfr/README.md

 * 🌍  I'm based in Albania
 * ✉️  You can contact me at [schleepify@gmail.com](mailto:schleepify@gmail.com)
-* 🧠  I'm learning Cybersecurity at Cico Networking Academy
+* 🧠  I'm learning Cybersecurity at Cisco Networking Academy
 * ⚡  I love playing the guitar and make music on the side

 <a href="https://www.github.com/schleepyfr" target="_blank" rel="noreferrer"><img